ZhixingHong/digitalCV/readme.md

 - Worked as group leader, assigned tasks to group members and organized group meetings
 - Used R Studio to perform data cleaning on the data given by Riipen.com (30k observations in 6 different csv files)，analyzed website usage from 2017 to 2019 based on different user type, built linear regression model (with accuracy around 68%) to predict the website usage

+##### Picture to Cross-Stitch Pattern Transformer (STA314)
+*2020.10-2020.11*
+- Used R studio to write codes for producing the given picture's cross stitch pattern, based on the clustering
+- The cross stitch pattern could be colored, black-white; the user could also decide whether to color the background in the result pattern.

 ##### Airbnb’s Activity Level with COVID-19
 *2020.07*
 - Used Tableau to merge Shanghai, Hongkong and Toronto’s Airbnb data(updatedtoJune2020)